lopatnov/express-reverse-proxy/README.md

 # static-server-express

-A back-end (Node.js) tool to serve front-end projects.
-Configure a tool and serve your projects.
+A back-end (Node.js) development tool to serve front-end projects with back-end reverse proxy for API.
+Configure a tool and serve your front-end projects.

 ## Run Server